Workers' Compensation Insurance

 I work in an office, do I still need workers' comp?

 Offices aren’t typically very dangerous, so why does the state require workers’ comp insurance for office workers?
 Well, even office employees have a substantial number of claims.
-However, since office jobs are obviously less dangerous than most other jobs, the charges for employees doing office work are lower than most other class codes.
+However, since office jobs are obviously less dangerous than most other jobs, the charges for employees doing office work are typically lower than other types of jobs.

 How does workers' comp work when you're using a PEO?